 In red wines MLF converts red fruit and berry tones into chocolate, spices, and smoke.

 Around 20 % of white wines are malolactic fermented.

-In white wines it converts citrus and herb tones into butter, hazelnut, dried fruit, baked bread and toast aromas.
+In white wines MLF converts citrus and herb tones into butter, hazelnut, bread and toast.

 This often notable in Bourgund where Chablis and Chardonnay, made from the same grapes, taste very differently.

 MLF is more used in cold climate regions.